artsy/hokusai/docs/hokusai_files.md

 - Value in environment variable
 - Default value of command line option

-Here's a sample of the config file:
+Here's a sample config file:

 ```
 ---